AcuGIS/Scout/docs/prepare/security/index.rst

 Security
 **********************

-It's best to create your table in a dedicated schema and grant access to a minimally privlaged user.
+Create your table in a dedicated schema and grant access to a minimally privlaged user.

 Below, we'll create a new user, 'minuser' with only the required permissions for the table 'mytable'.